bitovi/canjs.com/readme.md

 ## Notes

 - Always keep submodule references up to date by running the `update` command above.
+- When pulling from `gh-pages` (or any other branch off of it), remember to `npm install` in case new packages were added.
 - Only push to gh-pages for a new release, it will update the homepage right away
 - *Do not modify any HTML and CSS files directly.
 They are generated when running the Grunt tasks.*